ajvillegas/easy-widget-columns/README.md

 ![Custom homepage with delineated widget rows for reference](wp-assets/screenshot-7.png?raw=true)

 # Changelog

+**1.2.1**
+* Fixed bug with the widget update callback filter that was preventing widget settings from saving.

 **1.2.0**
 * Enhanced UI for the Widget Row advanced options.